We invite you to browse through our website using the topics on the left of this page. Please contact us if we can be of any assistance to you!

 News & Events

 Construction has begun on the new Acadia Centre for Neuroscience and Cognitive Health!
 A floor of Acadia's psychology building (Horton Hall) is being renovated to house state-of-the-art equipment for cognitive neuroscience.
-You can read all about the centre here.
+You can read all about the new research centre here.

 Honours student Lindsay Wyatt won the Acadia University Medal in Psychology and the APNS Gerald Gordon Memorial Prize for Outstanding Undergraduate Achievement in Psychology; and honours student Robb Tupper won the Science Atlantic Communication Award at the annual Science Atlantic Psychology Conference.
 Congratulations Lindsay and Robb!